 Implementing Maternal Early Childhood Sustained Home-Visiting Program (MECSH)

-Within six months of starting to work in the program, nurses and supervisors are required to complete six modules of online training and an in-person, two-day training.
+Within six months of starting to deliver the model, nurse home visitors and supervisors are required to have completed all six courses of the MECSH online training and the in-person training.

-The information contained on this page was last updated in April 2018.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Dr. Lynn Kemp at the Western Sydney University on January 8, 2018.
+The information contained on this page was last updated in July 2020.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by Dr. Lynn Kemp at the Western Sydney University on February 21, 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.